Skip to content

 15th Hole – Firethorn

-To keep up with the power hitting of the modern game, like many holes this is one that has been lengthened.
+To keep up with the power hitting of the modern game, like many holes, this one has been lengthened.

 Now playing 550 yards, the hole yielded only four eagles during the 2026 Masters.